gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Read up on Canada and get the story straight
 - [x] Find and read Ruling the Dance Floor
 - [x] Find and read Magician, Heal Thyself
+- [x] Figure out things with Hermione and Luna
+- [x] Find and read Battle Magic For Bad Bitches
+- [x] Find and read Magica Obscura: Shadow Magic, Bio-Alchemy, And Other 'Dark' Arts The Ministry Doesn't Want You To Know
+- [x] Find and read Curse-Breaking For Fun and Profit
+- [x] Find and read Elysia's Combat Style: Stage 4

 #### To Do

-- [ ] Figure out things with Hermione and Luna
-- [ ] Get some kind of therapy program in Hogwarts
+- [ ] Get a solicitor on retainer
 - [ ] Talk to Janet about the Triwizard Tournament and fallout thereof
 - [ ] Leverage being roped into the Tournament to become emancipated
 - [ ] Take over the affairs of House Potter
-- [ ] Find and read Battle Magic For Bad Bitches
+- [ ] Do the ritual to make Hermione, Luna, and Nell all metamorpmagi
-- [ ] Find and read Magica Obscura: Shadow Magic, Necromancy, And Other 'Dark' Arts The Ministry Doesn't Want You To Know
-- [ ] Find and read Curse-Breaking For Fun and Profit
+- [ ] Transfer the knowledge on shapeshifting to Hermione, Luna, and Nell
-- [ ] Find and read Elysia's Combat Style: Stage 4
+- [ ] Do the Unlimited Flight ritual
 - [ ] Find and read The Horcrux-Hunting Handbook
   - [ ] Seek & Destroy the horcrux in Slytherin's Locket
     - [ ] Get Sirius to help access 12 Grimmauld Place